 Text and Photos by Pam VanderPloeg, copyright 2018.

 Beth and John Scott were searching for a new home and wanted to focus on the NW side of Grand Rapids.
 Although they drove down Oakleigh SW several times, the trees and foliage on the 1/2 acre corner lot screened the VerSchure House from view.
 Beth grew up just down the street on Oakleigh, and had walked by the house many times on her way to her grandmother's house.
 Even as a child Beth understood that this house was unique.
-One Sunday afternoon in late summer 2015, just one day before the VerSchure house was listed or sale, Beth an John drove west on Seventh Street where they could get a good look at the home's current condition.
+One Sunday afternoon in late summer 2015, the day before the house was listed, Beth and John drove west on Seventh Street where they could get a good look at the home.
 They toured it Monday, and within a week, they had become the third owners of one of Grand Rapids true mid-century modern gems.

 The exterior of the VerSchure House is composed of warm, rosy face-brick topped by creamy gray painted vertical boards.
 The low horizontal profile is accentuated by wide eaves resting on slender square posts and the narrow clerestory peeking out above the flat roof.
 Oversized stone pavers lead to the recessed front door with its wavy glass side light.
 The pavers are flanked by small beds of Japanese-style plantings with shrubs, ornamental Maples and other conifers.
 Beth, who has a talent for landscape architecture, is restoring the landscape using as inspiration a tattered remnant of the original garden plan found in the back of a cupboard.

 There is a wonderful balance in the massing of this house completed in 1952.
 The impression is of connected boxes set firmly into the front of the corner lot and extending out in an L-shape over the walkout level in the back.